bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/assumeutxo.md

 As you're downloading blocks, you're validating them and building this UTXO set, which is a set of coins, a set of unspent transactions.
 So that takes a long time.
 It takes a long time to download that data.
-There's I/O there because you're writing to disk, and there's computation there because you're validating the signatures.
+There's IO there because you're writing to disk, and there's computation there because you're validating the signatures.
 The blockchain is getting bigger all the time, so if you do this in a year's time, it will take longer.
 So what are some of the strategies that we've had so far before us?
-We're going to talk about `assumeutxo`, but before we get there, what are some of the strategies that we've had to make this take less time?
+We're going to talk about `AssumeUTXO`, but before we get there, what are some of the strategies that we've had to make this take less time?

 ## Parallelized signature validation